Simple but effective eco camping tips to make your next trip an ethical adventure

-Cooking up a warming feast on the fire, feeling the heat of the flames on your face and hands as you listen to the embers crackle under the twilight sky.
-Then, with a full belly, zipping up your sleeping bag as you nestle up like a caterpillar into a cacoon, all the while listening to the sounds of nature having a fiesta in the surrounding trees.
+The fire gets lit.
+You begin preparing a feast, feeling the heat of the flames on your face and listening to embers crackle under the twilight sky.
+With a full belly, you zip up your sleeping bag and drift off to the symphony of wildlife in the environment around you.

 In this guide you will find:

 - How to plan your eco-friendly camping trip, incl. where/when to go, what to take, transport and sustainable camping gear